03 Jan The Manor House

 “I don’t know.
 I just feel drawn to it.
 I want to go back inside.
 Come with me?”

 We slowly walked up to the front door and decided what to do next.
-I surveyed my surrounding again, familiarising myself with quick exit routes should I need to run again, when I noticed the number 1 on the doorway was scratched out, and in it’s place was a freshly etched 2.
+I surveyed my surroundings again, familiarising myself with quick exit routes should I need to run again, when I noticed the number 1 on the doorway was scratched out, and in its place was a freshly etched number “2.”
 Weird, I thought.

 I refused to go back into the living room so this time we chose to explore the kitchen.
 Peggy seemed a little more anxious now she was back inside the house, which although was a bad thing, it was more normal than her carefree attitude to the situation outside; that unnerved me much more.